Web Analytics Made Easy -

 0 - 20.0 ppm 4-Aminoantipyrine Vacu-vials K-8023

 The CHEMetrics test kits for the determination of Phenols in aqueous solutions employ the 4-Aminoantipyrine method, delivering sensitivity and accuracy within two minutes or less.
 Based on CHEMetrics patented Self-Filling Reagent Ampoule technology.
 Premixed.
 Premeasured.
 Precise.
 Each kit contains 30 tests.
 Visual and instrumental phenols testing kit formats span low and high measurement ranges.
-CHEMets® and VACUettes® visual test kits use colour comparators for analysis while Vacu-vials® instrumental kits rely on CHEMetrics direct-readout photometers or spectrophotometers capable of accepting a 13-mm diameter round cell.
+CHEMets® and HR CHEMets® visual test kits use colour comparators for analysis while Vacu-vials® instrumental kits rely on CHEMetrics direct-readout photometers or spectrophotometers capable of accepting a 13-mm diameter round cell.
 Suitable for potable water testing.

 The Phenols Vacu-vials test kits K-8003 and K-8023 can be used with a Hach DR900 Colorimeter in conjunction with the CHEMetrics DR900 Vacu-vials® Adapter, Cat.
 No. A-0215.
 No endorsement by Hach Company is implied or intended.

-The 4-Aminoantipyrine Method
+4-Aminoantipyrine Method

 CHEMetrics' phenols kits employ the well-established 4-aminoantipyrine (4-AAP) method.
 Phenolic compounds react with 4-AAP in alkaline solution in the presence of ferricyanide to produce a red reaction product.
 Phenol, meta-, and ortho-substituted phenols, and some para-substituted phenols, under proper pH conditions, are detected with this method.
 The method is applicable to the monitoring of phenolic compounds in wastewater.
 Results are expressed as ppm (mg/l) phenol.